 So did this insider’s guide to choosing the perfect diamonds help?
 If so, please forward to others you think would find it helpful too!
 And don’t forget to subscribe for me to pop into your inbox when I publish new posts.
 Also, check out my posts How to Invest in a Quality Diamond Eternity Ring and Navigating Through the Los Angeles Jewelry District like a pro .

 Finally, if you’re looking for diamonds, I look forward to guiding you to have the easiest and most fun purchasing experience you’ve ever had for your investment jewelry!
-Cheers to seeing less shade, and more sparkle!
+Cheers to seeing no shade, only sparkle!